rust-lang/book/second-edition/nostarch/chapter05.md

 Listing 5-4: A `build_user` function that takes an email and username and returns a `User` instance

+Repeating the `email` field name and `email` variable, and the same for `username`, is a bit tedious, though.
+It makes sense to name the function arguments with the same name as the struct fields, but if the struct had more fields, repeating each name would get even more annoying.
+Luckily, there's a convenient shorthand!

+### Field Init Shorthand when Variables Have the Same Name as Fields

+If you have variables with the same names as struct fields, you can use *field init shorthand*.
+This can make functions that create new instances of structs more concise.

-Because the parameter names `email` and `username` are the same as the `User` struct’s field names `email` and `username`, we can write `build_user` without the repetition of `email` and `username` as shown in Listing 5-5.
+In Listing 5-4, the parameter names `email` and `username` are the same as the `User` struct’s field names `email` and `username`.
+Because the names are exactly the same, we can write `build_user` without the repetition of `email` and `username` as shown in Listing 5-5.
 This version of `build_user` behaves the same way as the one in Listing 5-4.
 The field init syntax can make cases like this shorter to write, especially when structs have many fields.

 ```
 fn build_user(email: String, username: String) -> User {